'Messi is Barcelona' - Koeman keen to work with 'disappointed' star | Goal.com

 While contracted for another season, the 33-year-old has been linked with moves to Manchester City, Paris Saint-Germain and Inter.

-Koeman, who recently replaced Quique Setien as Barcelona manager, has stressed his desire to work with Messi next season and believes the Argentine attacker remains the heart and soul of the club.
+Koeman, who recently replaced Quique Setien as Barcelona manager, has stressed his desire to work with Messi next season and believes the Argentine attacker has every right to be unhappy based on recent results.

 “I don’t know [whether Messi is too powerful at Barcelona].
 I wasn’t around to see what’s happened.
 But Messi still has a contract for another season," Koeman told NOS.